 Grilling: 300-600°F, sometimes as high as 800°F

 Baking: The large range in baking allows us to use a variety of fats, but anyone who has baked a chocolate cake knows that you can’t just always throw in whatever you want and have the end result taste good.
-I’ve given “baking with fat” a day all to itself, so I’ll skip that one for now.
+This is a topic worthy of its own post.
+You can find more on baking fats HERE.

 Roasting: Most roasting recipes call for butter, olive oil or a combination of those.
 Both of these begin to smoke at the upper limit of the roasting range, so take care when using fats for roasting purposes.
 If you’re basting for added moisture, consider using broth in place of fat.
 When roasting vegetables, try to not roast higher than 350°F and allow the food to roast longer.

-Stir-Frying: Like grilling, this one is tricky too.
-We most often stir-fry on stoves that offer temperatures such as low, medium and high.
-Consider yourself lucky if you’ve got even numbers ranging 0 to 10!
-Not only do these NOT specifically correlate with certain degree temperatures, but “low” on one oven doesn’t necessarily equate to the same “low” on another.
-Stir-frys often call for olive oil and cooking over “medium-high” heat just to thin out the oil to coat the pan.
+Stir-fry often call for olive oil and cooking over “medium-high” heat just to thin out the oil to coat the pan.
 My suggestion would be to cook it on medium a minute or two longer to achieve the same affect and use only as much needed.
 Another option would be to splurge and use one of the nut-flavored oils that are safe beyond 375°F. You would have an excellent tasting dish and greatly reduced (if not eliminated) the chance of creating free-radicals.
-Need a recipe?
-Try my vegetarian fried rice.
-The original recipe is delish without changes, but there’s peanut, cashew and sesame variations too!

 Boiling and Simmering: I added these temperatures in just to round out the list, but personally haven’t come across any recipes asking me to boil or simmer oil.
 Not sure what I would do if I did!
 Anyway, it’s there in case ya’ll find one.
 And if you do, let me know!